-You can find it in the most different version, with ragout sauce, with butter, with veggies.
+You can find it in the most different versions, with ragout sauce, with butter, and with veggies.
 Definitely, great food to eat in Italy.

 This is a typical Sicilian pastry and even though you can find it in many other Italian regions and cities, nowhere I’ve tried it made it as good as in their hometown.